matchai/ts-quick/README.md

 ---

-Easily catch bugs and enforce JSDoc types throughout your JavaScript project using the proven power of the TypeScript.
+Easily catch bugs and enforce JSDoc types throughout your JavaScript project using the proven power of TypeScript.
 Either use it as a standalone CLI, or add it to your test script to ensure that your JS the best it can be.

 ![ts-quick reporting two errors](./media/demo.png)